University of Washington Policy Directory

 3. Delegation of University Authority for Purchasing

-Chapter 28B.10 RCW vests the University of Washington Board of Regents with the authority to handle all aspects of the University's operation.
-The Regents have delegated many responsibilities to the President, who in turn delegates them to the Vice Presidents and operating units such as Purchasing and University Stores.
+Chapter 28B.10 RCW vests the University's Board of Regents with the authority to handle all aspects of the University's operation.
+The Board has delegated many responsibilities to the University President, who in turn delegates them to the Vice Presidents and operating units such as Procurement Services.

-• Authority is delegated from the UW Board of Regents in the Standing Orders of the Board of Regents concerning "Execution of Instruments and Business Affairs" (Board of Regents Governance, Standing Orders, Chapter 1).
+• Authority is delegated from the UW Board of Regents in the Board of Regents Governance, Standing Orders, Chapter 1, Section 6, "Execution of Instruments, Business Affairs, and Operations."

-• Authority is delegated from the UW President to the Executive Vice President in Administrative Order No. 1.
+• Authority is delegated from the UW President to the Senior Vice President for Finance and Facilities in Administrative Order No. 1.

-• Authority is delegated from the Executive Vice President to the Associate Vice President for Business Services in Administrative Order E-2.
+• Authority is delegated from the Senior Vice President for Finance and Facilities to the Associate Vice President and Controller.

-• Authority is delegated from the Associate Vice President for Business Services to the director of Purchasing and Stores in Administrative Order B-2.
+• Authority is delegated from the Associate Vice President and Controller to the Executive Director of Procurement Services.

 4. Purchasing Procedures

-Purchasing procedures and an online guide to using the PAS—Purchasing and Accounts Payable Online System are available to guide the purchasing process.
+Purchasing procedures and online guides to using the University's eProcurement system and PAS—Purchasing and Accounts Payable Online System are available to guide the purchasing process.